 All-metal design for excellent durability.
 Drag is both powerful and smooth.
-Very good gear ratio of 6.2:1.
+Very good gear ratio of 6.2 to 1.
 Design prevents any slippage in the line.
 Excellent price for the performance.

 Potentially some binding in line after several uses.
 Clunky feel when trying to cast long distances.

 Extremely durable, as the reel features stainless steel.
 Smooth drag performance.
 Works as good as it looks.
 Offers multiple-use cases for fishing in different locations.

 Limited friction on spool shaft, resulting in minimal vibration.
-You'll receive 26" per crank.
-Excellent 6.3:1 gear ratio.
+You'll receive 26 inches per crank.
+Excellent 6.3 to 1 gear ratio.
 Works well in a variety of fishing situations with different sizes of fish.

 Some reels make odd noise when in use.
 Works better for experienced fishers.

 Design allows for either right- or left-handed setup and operation.
 Good reel for beginners to learn how to cast.
 You'll have success with mid- to long-distance casts.
 Smooth reeling performance.